 Speaker Credibility: senior recruitment specialist for a major firm in town

-Speech Angle: to persuade listeners that their telephone voice is their initial calling card to getting an interview
+Speech Angle: to persuade listeners that their telephone voice, (how they say what they say), is their initial calling card to getting an interview

 Specific Speech Purpose: to have the seekers sign up for course on telephone skills to get the appointment they need